alexmilowski/redis-aqi/README.md

 # redis-aqi
 A demonstration of the geospatial features of Redis to interpolate an AQI (Air Quality Index) from sensor data.

+This project provides a sample application that uses Redis as a database to store geospatial air quality data (see [Using Redis](#using-redis)).
+The raw data from sensors is transformed into [AQI (Air Quality Index)](https://www.airnow.gov/aqi/aqi-basics/) measurements and stored as in geospatial partitions.

+A simple Flask-based application (see [Demonstration](#demonstration)) creates a map-based interactive experience with the datetime and geospatial partitions of the data and displays an interpolated (estimated) surface of AQI measurements (see [Interpolation](#interpolation)).

 # Data sources

 [PurpleAir sells](https://www.purpleair.com) air quality sensors that measure